BWeng20/jSVG/README.md

 Some re-usable widgets and examples are provided for Swing.
-However, since the base technology behind it is Java2D, it should work with any framework that uses Java Graphics2D like AWT, SWT.
+However, since the base technology behind it is Java2D, it should work with any framework that uses Java Graphics2D.

+In SWT it can be used... but only via some Java2D integration.
+SWT does not directly support Java2D and the SWT graphics system itself lacks some necessary basic functions.

+### Motivation
 Most Icons used are based on bitmap images that doesn't scale well on HiDPI displays.
 Most web applications use SVG for icons as they can be scaled without loss in quality.